 high-knowledgecustomers.
 Low-knowledgecustomers focus on extrinsic quality cues, high-knowledgeon intrinsic cues.

 - Short, simple names work in nearly every situation.

 - Use descriptive adjectives in your brand name.

-- Pick a name that is available in a popular extension.
+- Pick a business name that is available in a popular extension.